-One of Attorney Doug Stoehr's favorite charities is the St. Vincent DePaul Soup Kitchen managed by Sister Paula DelGrosso in Altoona.
-At Christmastime, Doug donated $1,250.00 to the Soup Kitchen.
-Doug is pictured here with his wife, Jan, and Sister Paula.
-Doug encourages all to support this worthy endeavor.
+One of Attorney Doug Stoehr‘s favorite charities is the St. Vincent DePaul Soup Kitchen managed by Sister Paula DelGrosso in Altoona.
+At Christmastime, he donated $1,250.00 to the Soup Kitchen.
+Attorney Stoehr is pictured here with his wife, Jan, and Sister Paula.
+He encourages all to support this worthy endeavor.

 American Rescue Workers

 Attorney Stoehr and his wife, Jan, are big supporters of the American Rescue Workers in Hollidaysburg.
 At Christmastime, he and his wife made a contribution of $1,000.00 to this worthy cause.
 Here they presented the check to Major Evangeline Subisak, Commanding Officer.
 The Rescue Mission provides food and clothing to the needy, and donations to the Mission are always appreciated.